keptn-sandbox/k6-service/docs/k6-jes-example/README.md

 K6 docker image is pulled from `loadimpact/k6` and used for execution using the `k6 run` command.
 The file mentioned would be accessible from `/keptn/<resource-uri>`

 Any custom K6 Docker image could be used here, along with K6 binary created using K6 extensions.
 A common example would be [xk6-output-prometheus-remote](https://github.com/grafana/xk6-output-prometheus-remote).
+We'll take a look at K6 extensions in the [next tutorial](../k6-prometheus-example/README.md)

 ### K6 files